Wootz steel: Composition

-Wootz steel was analyzed by Faraday and recorded to contain 0.01-0.07% aluminium.
-Faraday, Messrs, and Stodart hypothesized that aluminium was needed in the steel and was important in forming the excellent properties of wootz steel.
-However T. H. Henry deduced that presence of aluminium in the Wootz used by these studies was due to slag, forming as silicates.
+Wootz steel was analyzed by Michael Faraday and recorded to contain 0.01-0.07% aluminium.
+Faraday, Messrs (et al.), and Stodart hypothesized that aluminium was needed in the steel and was important in forming the excellent properties of wootz steel.
+However T. H. Henry deduced that presence of aluminium in the wootz used by these studies was due to slag, forming as silicates.
 Percy later reiterated that the quality of wootz steel does not depend on the presence of aluminium.

 Reproduction research

-Wootz steel has been reproduced and studied in depth by the Royal School of Mines.
+In the 19th century, Wootz steel was studied in depth by the Royal School of Mines in an attempt to reproduce it.
 Dr. Pearson was the first to chemically examine wootz in 1795 and he published his contributions to the Philosophical Transactions of the Royal Society.